-Section 7: Recalling of Voting Members
+Section 7: Recalling of Voting Members Attendance Requirement

-- A. If a voting SA member is to be recalled, they may be recalled either through their constituency or through the SA.
-To be recalled through a member's respective constituency each of the following procedures must be followed in the given order: - i.
-A petition for the recall of the specific SA voting member will be registered with the Office of the Assemblies before any signatures are obtained. - ii.
-Petitioning for recall shall last for a period of not more than fourteen (14) days from the registration of the petition.
-The required number of signatures shall be: for representatives of a college constituency 50% plus one or 1000 from that constituency, whichever is smaller; for at-large representatives 15% of the student body.
-The petition will be presented to the Office of the Assemblies. - iii.
-An informational forum will be scheduled and held within not more than one (1) week of the presentation of the petition, where a discussion of the recall will occur.
-The SA voting member must have a reasonable opportunity to attend the forum. - iv.
-A special recall election will be scheduled for and held within not more than three (3) days after the informational hearing. - v.
-Should the constituency vote to remove its representative the seat shall be declared vacant. - B. To be recalled by the SA, two-thirds of the voting membership must vote in favor of recalling the SA member.
+- If a voting SA member is to be recalled, they may be recalled either through their constituency or through the SA.
+To be recalled through a member's respective constituency each of the following procedures must be followed in the given order: - A petition for the recall of the specific SA voting member will be registered with the Office of the Assemblies before any signatures are obtained. - (2) Petitioning for recall shall last for a period of not more than fourteen (14) days from the registration of the petition.
+The required number of signatures shall be: for representatives of a college constituency - 50% plus one or 1000 from that constituency, whichever is smaller; for at-large representatives - 15% of the student body.
+The petition will be presented to the Office of the Assemblies. - An informational forum will be scheduled and held within not more than one (1) week of the presentation of the petition, where a discussion of the recall will occur.
+The SA voting member must have a reasonable opportunity to attend the forum. - A special recall election will be scheduled for and held within not more than three (3) days after the informational hearing. - Should the constituency vote to remove its representative the seat shall be declared vacant. - To be recalled by the SA, two-thirds of the voting membership must vote in favor of recalling the SA member. - A. Each voting member of the Assembly shall be required to attend all regularly scheduled and special meetings of the Assembly. - B. The Assembly may adopt rules governing the attendance of voting members and non-voting members and sanctions for violation of such rules including removal from the Assembly; however, the Assembly shall adopt no rule that permits nor requires the removal of a voting member for their absence from no fewer than four regularly scheduled meetings. - C. The Assembly may not adopt attendance rules that interfere with the observance of a religious or cultural holiday.

-Section 8: Responsibilities of Voting Members
+Section 8: Responsibilities of Voting Members Vacancies

 - A. SA members who represent specific college or school constituencies are required to make a reasonable effort to arrange at least two meetings a semester with their respective academic dean or associate dean(s) to discuss college/school specific issues and concerns.
-These representatives will then report back to the Student Assembly at the next regularly scheduled SA meeting briefing the Assembly on pertinent issues and occurrences that would take place as a result of these meetings. - B. SA members who represent specific college or school constituencies shall be charged with gathering information about their particular college and representing their respective constituencies, and voting

-295 according to their needs and desires.
+These representatives will then report back to the Student Assembly at the next regularly scheduled SA meeting briefing the Assembly on pertinent issues and occurrences that would take place as a result of these meetings. - B. SA members who represent specific college or school constituencies shall be charged with gathering information about their particular college and representing their respective constituencies, and voting according to their needs and desires. - All voting representatives shall host at least one forum or outreach activity with individuals from their respective constituencies and report all outcomes to the SA at the next regularly scheduled meeting following such an activity - D. All representatives may communicate regularly with their constituents through e-mail mailing lists and listservs, which may be maintained by their respective college dean's office, the Department of Campus Life, the Office of the Dean of Students, or the Office of the Assemblies - E. Any Student Assembly member, including the Vice President for Public Relations, must submit a mass message (e-mail, advertisement, press release, etc.) to the Executive Board for approval.
+The Executive Board may approve a message by a majority vote and the vote may be conducted by e-mail.
+The e-mail records must be saved.